Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Kentucky Stats and Trends

-- Kentucky's games this season have hit the over on two of four set point totals (50%).
+- Kentucky's games this year have hit the over two times in four opportunities (50%).

-- When Kentucky puts up more than 19.8 points, it is 2-1 against the spread and 3-0 overall.
+- Kentucky is 2-1 against the spread and 3-0 overall when the team puts up more than 19.8 points.

-- In games that Kentucky picks up over 345.8 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Kentucky totals more than 345.8 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year the Wildcats have turned the ball over 11 times, eight more than the Gators' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.